 What is Collagen?

-Why Do we Need Collagen?
+Why Do We Need Collagen?

 As we age, collagen production in our bodies begins to wane.
 This results in visible signs of aging, including wrinkles and sagging skin.
 A subpar dietary regimen (i.e. one that is high in sugar, caffeine, alcohol, and processed foods) or harmful habits (i.e. smoking) can also contribute to the decline in collagen production.
 A collagen-boosting diet is thus a great way to reverse the signs of aging and maintain proper internal health.

-NYC based dermatologist, Dr. Julie Russak weighs in: “Hormonal aging is a change in hormone levels that occurs when you age.
+New York City based dermatologist, Dr. Julie Russak weighs in: “Hormonal aging is a change in hormone levels that occurs when you age.
 Women reach their peak level of hormonal vitality and fertility between the ages of 25 and 27…..By your 30s, visible signs of aging appear and collagen should be incorporated more aggressively.”

 *Disclaimer: Help support Organic Authority!
 Our site is dedicated to helping people live a conscious lifestyle.
 We’ve provided some affiliate links above in case you wish to purchase any of these products.